How to apply

 Questions about filling out the application?
 Please consult the general Doctoral School Application FAQS before contacting the Program Administrator.

-After the first round – 2 weeks up to 1 month after the deadline.
+After the first round – About a month after the deadline.

-After the Hiring Days – immediately after up to 2 weeks after.
+After the Hiring Days – immediately after up to 2 weeks after the Hiring Days.

 Once you have confirmed your place in the EDNE program, you will determine your start date with your thesis director and you will begin your course work at the next appropriate time.
 There is no official start date tied to the application deadlines.

 At EPFL, you will have two statuses – one as an EPFL employee and one as a doctoral student.
-HR takes care of all questions related to your employment, and the EDNE program administrator helps with any questions related to studies and exams.
+HR takes care of all questions related to your employment and visa while the EDNE program administrator helps with any questions related to coursework and exams.

 Who is eligible?

-Anyone who has a Master’s degree or the equivalent of one and a passion for Neuroscience.
-If you aren’t sure if your Master’s degree is considered at a high enough level, please contact the administrator, sending a copy of your diploma and transcripts.
+Anyone who has or will have a M.Sc. degree (independent of discipline) or the equivalent with a passion for neuroscience is eligible to apply.
+If you aren’t sure if your degree is considered at a high enough level, please contact the administrator, sending a copy of your diploma and transcripts.

 What if I haven’t finished my Master’s degree yet.
 Can I still apply?